 Let us help you get started

-Our company has been building homes since 1978 and has helped more than 700,000 of our nation’s buyers obtain the American Dream.
+Since 1978, D.R.
+Horton has helped more than 730,000 of our nation’s homebuyers achieve the American Dream.

 We also understand it can be overwhelming at times.
-There are a lot of different aspects of the home-buying process, but mastering your knowledge will make the process easier.
-Which is why we’ve provided a step-by-step guide to serve as a reference to simplify the process and allow you to reap the benefits of homeownership for years to come.
+There are several aspects of the homebuying process, which is why we’ve provided a step-by-step guide to serve as a reference to simplify the process and help you to reap the benefits of homeownership for years to come.

 The following is a list of steps to consider when buying a new home:

 Homeownership is a big purchase and a lifestyle change.
-Before you even start looking at homes, it’s critical to know your finances.
-Take a good hard look and figure out what you can afford.
+Before you begin looking at homes, it’s critical to know your finances.
 We recommend using our handy mortgage calculator to help determine your financial feasibility.

-Next, it’s time to begin the process of mortgage approval.
-We provide the option of our lending affiliates to help grant you a positive home mortgage experience.
-Our lenders provide you a Good Faith Estimate that includes a list of anticipated costs you can expect to pay as part of your home loan.
+Next, it’s time to begin the process of mortgage pre-approval.
+Our lending affiliates can help offer a positive home mortgage experience and provide you a good faith estimate that includes a list of anticipated costs you can expect to pay as part of your home loan and closing costs.

 Search for a New Home

 Location is a key aspect of owning a home.
-Luckily, we offer marketing specialists who office inside the community in order to better serve your needs.
+Our sales specialists are located inside the community in order to better serve your needs.
 Just click the magnifying glass at the very top of the page to search for an up-to-date map and see what communities are available in your market.

 Visit Model Homes and Communities

 Once you’ve narrowed down your search to a few communities, it’s time to pay an in-person visit.
-Schedule a visit right from the listing on this site, or use the address provided to drop by one of our locations during regularly scheduled business hours.
+Schedule a visit right from the listing on this site, or use the address provided to drop by one of our locations during listed business hours.